Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Introduction

-Expanding upon this observation, we propose a novel optimization strategy, dubbed \textbf{RAIN-GS} (\textbf{R}elaxing \textbf{A}ccurate \textbf{IN}itialization Constraint for 3D \textbf{G}aussian \textbf{S}platting), which combines \textbf{1)} a novel initialization method of starting with sparse Gaussians with large variance and \textbf{2)} progressive Gaussian low-pass filtering in the rendering process.
-Aligned with our observation, we demonstrate that our strategy successfully guides 3D Gaussians to learn the coarse distribution first and robustly learn the remaining high-frequency components later.
-We show that this simple yet effective strategy largely improves the results when starting from randomly initialized point clouds without any regularization, training, or external models, effectively relaxing the requirement of accurately initialized point clouds from SfM.
+Based on our analysis of accurate initial point cloud, we propose a novel optimization strategy called \textbf{RAIN-GS} (\textbf{R}elaxing \textbf{A}ccurate \textbf{IN}itialization Constraint for 3D \textbf{G}aussian \textbf{S}platting), which is composed of three key components: \textbf{1)} a novel initialization method starting with sparse Gaussians with large variance, \textbf{2)} progressive Gaussian low-pass filtering utilized in the rendering process, and \textbf{3)} a novel adaptive bound-expanding split (\oursplit) algorithm utilized in the adaptive density control.
+We demonstrate that RAIN-GS effectively relaxes the requirement of accurate initialization for 3DGS, as applying RAIN-GS to random point cloud successfully priorities the learning of low-frequency components and guides the Gaussians to learn in a \textit{coarse-to-fine} manner, and enables the Gaussians to traverse further from their initialized locations.
+After optimization, RAIN-GS applied to random point cloud achieves on-par or even better results compared to 3DGS trained with SfM.
+By effectively relaxing the requirement of initial point cloud, RAIN-GS opens up new possibilities for applying 3DGS to settings where obtaining accurate initial point cloud is challenging.